Parenting is a team effort

 Gloria Suarez, mother of 5-year-old Maya Sofia and 15-month-old Elliot, feels that she and her partner make a great team.
 “We both take care of the kids.
 We agree on the things that really matter, and we share the work.
 It makes family life a lot easier.”

 But for some couples, co-parenting (i.e., sharing parental duties) is more of a challenge.
 Parents who often disagree, point fingers, or fail to support each other’s parenting decisions are likely to have a hard time working together.
 While it’s normal to disagree sometimes, it’s important to discuss your differences of opinion in private, out of earshot of your little one.
 Some parents also compete for their child’s attention and affection.
-This behaviour is detrimental to your child’s and your family’s well-being, and should be avoided.
+It’s important to be aware of this behaviour, as it is detrimental to your child’s and your family’s well-being and should be avoided.

 Fortunately, parents can learn to become better teammates.
 “When parents strive to act in their child’s best interests, they become allies,” says Marie Simard, executive director of the Confédération des organismes familiaux du Québec (COFAQ) and creator of a co-parenting workshop.